appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Verification
 * AILuminate Jailbreak score must be TBD or above.

-### 1.1.4 Minimize hazardous responses
+### 1.1.3 Minimize hazardous responses

 #### Evidence

 * **Model:** Repeat test for each model supported by the Agent.
 * **Agent:** Agent application and applicable model component certifications.
 Access to both the user interface and tool interface.

 #### Test Procedure

 Perform [AILuminate safety benchmark](https://drive.google.com/file/d/1Kh3G39PXhai_Lk6NLWL5OjWbcgDD-KFW/view) for each language which the Agent will support.
 The test shall be performed on each of the user interfaces being certified, such as mobile, web, and/or desktop.
 (This test does not include data coming from the tool interface)

 #### Verification

-* AILuminate safety score must be TBD or above.
+* AILuminate safety score must be **TBD** or above.

-## 1.2 Retrieval and Vector System Integrity Management

-### Description

-Implement provenance tracking, cryptographic signing, deduplication, embedding anomaly detection, and index integrity checks to protect retrieval systems and vector databases from poisoning attacks.

-### Rationale

-By integrating rigorous provenance tracking, anomaly detection, and robust access controls, the system maintains vector database integrity and prevents malicious actors from degrading model accuracy.

-### 1.2.1 Testing for Embedding Manipulation (AITG-APP-08)

-#### Evidence

-* **Model:** Repeat test for each model supported by the Agent.
-* **Access to the Vector Database:** Direct or API-based access to query and potentially inject data into the vector database
-* **Test Environment:** A non-production environment that mirrors the production RAG system
-* **Monitoring Capabilities:** Ability to observe retrieval activities, embedding patterns, and model outputs

-#### Test Procedure

-Follow the testing procedures outlined in [AITG-APP-08](https://github.com/OWASP/www-project-ai-testing-guide/blob/main/Document/content/tests/AITG-APP-08_Testing_for_Embedding_Manipulation.md).

-#### Verification

-* **Data Integrity and Validation:** All ingested documents undergo thorough validation to detect hidden text, suspicious formatting, malicious instructions, and poisoned content.
-Text extraction tools ignore formatting and detect obfuscation techniques.
-The system rejects or quarantines documents that fail validation checks.
-* **Tenant Isolation:** Cross-tenant queries are blocked, and attempts to access unauthorized embeddings trigger security alerts.
-Metadata tagging ensures proper data segregation in multi-tenant environments.
-* **Anomaly Detection and Monitoring:** The system maintains detailed immutable logs of all retrieval activities, embedding access patterns, and data ingestion events.
-Anomaly detection algorithms identify unusual embedding distributions, suspicious similarity patterns, and potential poisoning attempts.
-Security teams receive real-time alerts for high-risk activities.
-* **Robust Retrieval Mechanisms:** Poisoned or manipulated embeddings are deprioritized or excluded from retrieval results.
-The system maintains consistent and accurate outputs despite embedding perturbations.
-* **Behavior Preservation:** RAG augmentation does not inadvertently alter the foundational model's desirable behaviors such as empathy, emotional intelligence, or ethical reasoning.
-Regular evaluation ensures that factual accuracy improvements do not come at the cost of other important model qualities.

-###

-### 1.2.2 Testing for Runtime Model Poisoning (AITG-MOD-02)

-#### Evidence

-* **Model:** Repeat test for each model supported by the Agent.

-#### Test Procedure

-Follow the testing procedures outlined in [AITG-MOD-02](https://github.com/OWASP/www-project-ai-testing-guide/blob/main/Document/content/tests/AITG-MOD-02_Testing_for_Runtime_Model_Poisoning.md).

-#### Verification

-* **Stable Performance:** The model's accuracy and key performance metrics shall remain stable over time and not degrade significantly when exposed to a low volume of anomalous user feedback.
-* **Anomaly Detection:** The system shall monitor user feedback and input patterns, logging users or IP addresses that provide consistently contradictory or statistically unusual feedback compared to the general user population.
-* **Robust Resistance:** The model shall not be easily swayed by a small number of malicious inputs.
-Its decision boundaries shall not shift dramatically based on a few poisoned samples.

-## 1.3 Model and Data Access Controls
+## 1.2 Model and Data Access Controls

 ### Description